halajun/VDO_SLAM/README.md

 # 1. License

-VDO is released under a [GPLv3 license](https://github.com/halajun/DynamicObjectSLAM/blob/master/LICENSE-GPL.txt).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/halajun/DynamicObjectSLAM/blob/master/Dependencies.md).
+VDO-SLAM is released under a [GPLv3 license](https://github.com/halajun/VDO_SLAM/blob/master/LICENSE-GPL.txt).
+For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/halajun/VDO_SLAM/blob/master/Dependencies.md).

 If you use VDO-SLAM in an academic work, please cite: